-At Stoke Newington School, the English department prides itself in supporting students in both a creative and purposeful environment where they feel safe to express their ideas, and to challenge themselves to try their best.
-Teachers are committed to engaging and supporting all students, irrespective of their background or prior attainment.
+At Stoke Newington School, the English department prides itself in supporting students in both a creative and purposeful environment where they feel safe to express their ideas, and to challenge themselves to try their best in the exploration of language and literature.
+Teachers are committed to engaging and supporting students from all backgrounds and prior attainment.
 Through reading, writing and discussion, our aim is for students to develop inquisitive and critical minds for life-long learning, to take pleasure in reading, and to develop empathy and understanding of others.
 Moreover, we want students to be suitably equipped and confident, knowing how to use both written and spoken language to empower themselves for an exciting and promising future.

 Creative Day October 2023-8.jpg